-Description: This course is an advanced workshop in newspaper reporting & and editing designed for second-year staff members.
-Students are expected to demonstrate improvements from the previous year, to take on new challenges, and to take an added role in the class such as an editorship.
-Students are expected to become mentors for new students and for students in Journalism II.
+Description: This course is an advanced workshop in newspaper reporting and editing with students responsible for the production of the school newspaper.
+It is designed for third year students.
+Students continue to improve demonstrably from previous year, to take on new challenges, and to add responsibilities that involve leadership roles.
+Students are expected to hold a specific leadership position.

-Journalism IV Course # 322300
+Journalism IV